The Rundown

 click to see more

-4. Instinct Original Grain-Free Wet Dog Food
+4. Instinct Original Grain Free Wet Dog Food

 Check Price on Amazon

-Check Price on Chewy.com
+Check Price on Chewy

 PROS

-- No chicken or poultry ingredients
+- No chicken or poultry ingredients for dogs who are prone to allergies

-- Single source protein
+- Single source protein and avoids common allergens

-- No artificial preservatives, flavors, or colors
+- No carrageenan, artificial preservatives, flavors, or colors

 CONS